+Table 3

-Table 3 Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters
+Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters

-INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric
+INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Indicators applicable to investments in investee companies Social and employee matters 1.
+Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policies

-Social and employee matters 1.
-Investments in companies without workplace accident prevention policies Share of investments in investe companies without a workplac accident prevention policy 2.
-Rate of accidents 2023: 0.0% 2022: 0.0% Rate of accidents in investe companies expressed as weighted average 3.
-Number of workdays lost to injuries, accidents, fatalities of illness of investee companie expressed as a weighted average 4.
-Lack of a supplier code of conduct Share of investments in investe companies without any supplic code of conduct (against unsat working conditions, precariou work, child labour and force labour) 5.
-Lack of grievance/complaints handling mechanism related to employee matters Share of investments in investor companies without an grievance/complaints handling mechanism related to employed matters 6.
-Insufficient whistleblower protection Share of investments in entition without policies on the protection of whistleblowers 7.
-Incidents of discrimination Number of incidents discrimination reported investee companies expressed as weighted average 2.
-Number of incidents discrimination leading sanctions in investee companiexpressed as a weighted average
+2. Rate of accidents 2023: 0.0% 2022: 0.0% Rate of accidents in investee companies expressed as a weighted average 3.
+Number of days lost to injuries, accidents, fatalities or illness Number of workdays lost to injuries, accidents, fatalities or illness of investee companies expressed as a weighted average 4.
+Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 5.
+Lack of grievance/complaints handling mechanism related to employee matters Share of investments in investee companies without any grievance/complaints handling mechanism related to employee matters 6.
+Insufficient whistleblower protection Share of investments in entities without policies on the protection of whistleblowers 7.
+Incidents of discrimination 1.
+Number of incidents of discrimination reported in investee companies expressed as a weighted average 2.
+Number of incidents of discrimination leading to sanctions in investee companies expressed as a weighted average